To watch our story, click here: https://youtu.be/wEorSd2C2Zo

 * * *

 The dark fog has lifted, and the brightness of our son has taken its place.
 No longer are we buried in dread and fear.
-Instead we delight in our healthy eight-year-old who blesses us and his four siblings in ways we never could have imagined.
+Instead we delight in our healthy eleven-year-old who blesses us and his four siblings in ways we never could have imagined.
 Matthew surprises us every day.
 He challenges and entertains, while showing us what true joy looks like.
 His compassion for others is far beyond his years, and he is adored by all who know him.
 With Matthew, we experience a love so pure, it takes your breath away.

 In a world where many children with Down syndrome are never given a chance, Matthew proves that children with disabilities can exceed our expectations in so many ways.
 I can’t possibly put into words all that he means to our family, or what an incredible honor it is to raise such a precious soul – our little miracle.